wmamills/hvac-demo/demo-ffa-xen.readme.md

-# Demo-xen-ffa: virtio-msg kernel prototype with FFA
+# Demo-ffa-xen: virtio-msg-ffa kernel prototype using Xen

 This work shows virtio-msg running over the Arm FFA interface.
 It uses FFA indirect messages from DomU to Dom0.